d-404/Upcoming-IPO-and-Currency-Rate-Dashboard/README.md

 ## Description

-Welcome to the IPO & Currency Dashboard!.
+Welcome to the IPO & Currency Rate Dashboard.
 This application provides real-time data where users can get to know about an upcoming IPO and latest currency exchange rates.

+### Currency Exchange Rates

+- **Currency Exchange Rates:** Check latest currency exchange rates.

+### Upcoming IPO

+- **Upcoming IPOs:** View the upcoming IPOs.

 ## Features